Anastacia-Canto/42cursus/printf/README.md

 # ft_printf

 It is a function that clones the famous printf basic functionalities.
 It was developed using the [libft](https://github.com/Anastacia-Canto/42cursus/tree/main/libft) tools.
+The core of printf is that it is a variadic function, it means it is able to take a variable number of arguments.
+The first argument is always the format string, with the flags to each type that it contains, then the next arguments are each one of that variables, in the correct order.

-Is was defined to work with:
+It was defined to work with:
 - %c - characters
 - %s - strings
 - %p - void *pointers (in hexadecimal)